olegabu/fabric-starter/README.md

 ./chaincode-reload.sh common example02 '["init","a","10","b","0"]' chaincode_example02 golang
 ```

-# Example with a network of 3 organizations
+# Create a local network of 3 organizations

 You can replace default DOMAIN *example.com* and *org1*, *org2* with the names of your organizations.
 Define them via environment variables either in shell or `.env` file.